Moths of North America

 Sporting tufts of black, white and orange (sometimes yellow) setae, larvae skeletonize whole leaves gregariously, leaving a lacy remnant.
 The head capsule is black.
 The later instars wander much more, and may appear alone or in small clusters.
 Mature caterpillars are found from June onwards (Wagner 2005).
 Grows to a length of 35 mm.

-The gypsy moth is known to feed on the foliage of hundreds of species of plants in North America but its most common hosts are oaks and aspen.
-Gypsy moth hosts are located through most of the coterminous US but the highest concentrations of host trees are in the southern Appalachian Mtns., the Ozark Mtns., and in the northern Lake States. – U.S. Forest Service, Gypsy Moth in North America
+The spongy moth is known to feed on the foliage of hundreds of species of plants in North America but its most common hosts are oaks and aspen.
+Spongy moth hosts are located through most of the coterminous US but the highest concentrations of host trees are in the southern Appalachian Mtns., the Ozark Mtns., and in the northern Lake States.

 Family Crambidae – Crambid Snout Moths contains about 850 species in 9 subfamilies in North America, and about 11,630 described species in 15 subfamilies in the world; includes many important agricultural pest species whose larvae are stem borers, root feeders, leaf tiers, and leaf miners.
 Commonly called Crambid or Snout moths.